 - Non-Action Guy: Basalt.

-- Reality Warper: After a year of experimentation and enhancement, the Ruby Slippers have become reality-warping artefacts; however, if you want to access their full power, you have to be fully human, hence the King's Pinocchio Syndrome.
+- Reality Warper: After a year of experimentation and enhancement, the Ruby Slippers have become reality-warping artefacts; however, if you want to access their full power, you have to be fully human, hence the King's desire to become human.